stefanheule/graphite/DEVELOPER.md

 To release a new version, do the following:

-- Make changes to Redshift.
+- Make changes to Graphite.
 - Document changes in `README.md` in the changelog.
 - Update version number in `scripts/initialize.py`.
 - Update table in `README.md` that relates app version numbers with configuration version numbers.